SandeepKakkar/UnderstandingSTL/README.md

 # UnderstandingSTL
 This is a test project to understand C++ STL internals .
-It contains sample code to use, rewite and test STL implementation.
+It contains sample code to use, rewrite and test STL implementation.

+#Build targets
+make
+clean